nasskalt/redirect-to-local-dev/README.md

 - export settings to file (or sync it to cloud?)
 - help site

-#### future ideas:
+#### other future ideas:

 - bringing this plugin to the Chrome Web Store
-- porting this plugin to other browsers than Chrome
+- port this plugin to other browsers to Firefox

 Feel free to create an issue for new feature ideas or if you want, you can also create a PR with your features/optimisations!